hybula/antidote/README.md

 - DShield [Block]
 - Abuse.ch [Feodo Tracker]

-The lists are provided in a basic .txt file, with an IP on each line.
+The lists are provided in a basic .txt file, with an entry on each line.

-### Good Bot List
+#### Good Bot List
 Multiple lists containing good bots from trusted sources, these are mainly from crawlers.
 - Google Search
 - Google Bots